TaylorMade P790 Irons (2023) Review

 Any decision between the P790 and Stealth comes down to whether you want the feel and sound of a forged face hollow body iron, which inevitably costs more.
 Or, if you’re happy accepting the cast Stealth.
 Both are good irons, but if you play each at their stock loft, so long as you have decent levels of speed, the Stealth should be fractionally longer as the lofts are stronger (1.5° in the 7-iron).

-How does the TaylorMade P790 (2023) compare to the competition?
+Video: How does the TaylorMade P790 compare to other leading 2024 Players’ Distance irons?

 Verdict: TaylorMade P790 irons (2023)